IOP Code of Conduct

 3.3 Members shall not recklessly or maliciously damage, or attempt to harm, directly or indirectly, the reputation, prospects, businesses or property of others.

-3.4 Members shall not advertise nor write articles for publication in any manner that is derogatory or offensive to the IOP, to any individual member or community of members, or to the dignity of their profession.
+3.4 Members shall not advertise nor write articles for publication in any manner, whether it is in physical copy or in a digital/multimedia format, that brings the IOP into disrepute, is derogatory or could reasonably have expected to cause offence to any individual member or community of members, or to the dignity of their profession.
 Neither shall members authorise any such advertisement or article to be written or published by others.

 4. Providing guidance or an opinion